Brionconroy/coffee-social-react/README.md

-+ I used the chrome developer tool light house witch gave me the insight of how my webpage looked on diffent screens everything looked great on each page and when i ran the light house analizs these are the score i got returned to me.
-Testing was performed and found performance to be poor,this was because there where so many images. this could be combatted by improved by compressing images before uploading them.
-I didnt have time to implimant this but will in the future.
++ I used the chrome developer tool lighthouse which gave me the insight of how my webpage looked on diffent screens.
+Everything looked great on each page.
+When I ran the lighthouse analysis these are the scores returned to me.
+Testing was performed and found performance to be poor, this was because there where so many images.
+This could be combatted or improved by compressing images before uploading them.
+I didnt have time to implement this but will in the future.